FIWARE/tutorials.NGSI-LD/docs/working-with-@context.md

 another context broker (or any other component offering an **NGSI-LD** interface).
 Data returned in the _key-value-pairs_ format is by definition not **NGSI-LD**.

-## Content Negociation and the `Content-Type` and `Accept` Headers
+## Content Negotiation and the `Content-Type` and `Accept` Headers

-During content negociation, **NGSI-LD** offers data in one of three formats, these effect the structure of the payload body.
+During content negotiation, **NGSI-LD** offers data in one of three formats, these effect the structure of the payload body.

 -   `Accept: application/json` - the response is in **JSON** format